iotexpert/middleware-ntshell/README.md

 Inside of the project I included a template directory which contains example code which will work with MBED and the PSoC 6 SDK.
 In both cases the NTShell is located inside of a thread and both examples include some user commands inside of usrcmd.h/c

 # How to add to the PSoC6 SDK
 To use this with a project you need to create a "dot lib" file inside of your project.
 That file should contain the URL for the library.
+On the command line you need to run the three commands:
 * echo "https://github.com/iotexpert/middleware-ntshell/#master" > middleware-ntshell.lib
-* On the command line run "make getlibs"
+* make getlibs
-* Copy the usrcmd.h.c into your project "cp libs/middleware-ntshell/template/psoc6sdk/usrcmd.* ."
+* cp libs/middleware-ntshell/template/psoc6sdk/usrcmd.* .

 Then modify your main.c to include the neccesary includes